WordPress/gutenberg/docs/designers-developers/developers/backward-compatibility/README.md

 ## What qualifies as a production public API:

-Gutenberg code base is compased of two different types of packages:
+The Gutenberg code base is composed of two different types of packages:
  - **production packages**: these are packages that are shipped in WordPress scripts (example: wp-components, wp-editor...).
  - **development packages**: these are made of developper tools that can be used by third-party developpers to lint, test, format and build their themes and plugins (example: @wordpress/scrips, @wordpress/env...).
 Typically, these are consumed as npm dependencies in third-party projects.